 The Wisconsin Standards for Mathematics demonstrate a commitment to high expectations for what students should learn and the instructional shifts that will prepare them for their future.

 Educators and leaders at all levels must take on the challenge and the responsibility to ensure that all students are mathematically literate.
-For additional information on what it means to be mathematically literate, please visit the Mathematical Literacy website.

 Students should analyze, reason, and communicate ideas effectively as they pose, formulate, interpret, and solve mathematical problems in a variety of situations to ensure success in a world beyond the classroom.